 - to send all their requests to the site “ouvrirlascience.fr” via the contact form https://www.ouvrirlascience.fr/contact/.

-The website “ouvrirlascience.fr” constitutes a processing of personal data carried out by the Minister of Higher Education, Research and Innovation (1 rue Descartes 75231 Paris cedex 05) for the performance of a public interest mission within the meaning of Article 6(e) of General Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on data protection (GPDR).
+The website “ouvrirlascience.fr” constitutes a processing of personal data carried out by the Minister of Higher Education and Research (1 rue Descartes 75231 Paris cedex 05) for the performance of a public interest mission within the meaning of Article 6(e) of General Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on data protection (GPDR).

-The Ministry of Higher Education, Research and Innovation undertakes to process your personal data in accordance with Act No. 78-17 of 6 January 1978 as amended relating to data processing, files and freedoms and the RGPD.
+The Ministry of Higher Education and Research undertakes to process your personal data in accordance with Act No. 78-17 of 6 January 1978 as amended relating to data processing, files and freedoms and the RGPD.

 The recipients of the information and personal data contained in the processing, within the framework of their duties and within the limits of the need to know, are the authorised agents of the Directorate General for Higher Education and Professional Integration (DGESIP) and the authorised agents of the Institute for Scientific and Technical Information (Inist) under the authority of the CNRS.